abz2489/scrum-sisters/README.md

 ### **User Stories**
 Non-account holders
 - As a user with no account, I want to find teams easily.
-- As a user with no account, I want to find contact information for the team.
 - As a user with no account, looking for girls teams I want to find the age range of the girls teams.
 - As a user with no account, I want to find the training location details.
-- As a user with no account, I want to find training days and times for the team.
+- As a user with no account, I want to find training information and times for the team.
 - As a user with no account, I want to easily register an account.

 Account holders